 What then is the best solution that addresses all of the problems?
 Look at the following illustration:

 - Install a large jacketed sealing chamber.
 These bolt on accessories are available from your local pump/seal supplier.
 Many suppliers can provide a replaceable pump back plate with a large seal chamber cast into the plate

 - Dead end the stuffing box.
 In other words no lines coming into or away from the inner seal chamber.
 Do not worry about the heat.
 With a six to eight gallon per minute( 20 to 30 liters/ minute) flow through the cooling chamber the cooling jacket can keep the temperature down to 200° to 250° Fahrenheit (95° to 120° C.) without any trouble.
 If you have hard water in your area, condensate may be the best choice to use as the cooling medium.
 In some cases low pressure stream is satisfactory.
 If you anticipate long periods of shut down, low pressure steam will be your best choice as it will keep the heat transfer oil at the proper low viscosity during these shut down periods.

 - Install a cartridge dual seal that has the inner seal balanced in both directions.
-If the pump doesn’t have precision bearings a double motion seal with the same features will work just as well.
+If the pump does not have precision bearings a double motion seal with the same features will work just as well.
 “Two way” balance is necessary because the system and barrier fluid pressure can and will vary.

 - The dual seal is necessary to conserve the expensive product and to provide a safety feature when the inboard seal wears out or fails.
 It will also allow you time to schedule a seal replacement.